core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 receiving both in a single request is to be treated like the presence of a critical request option that could not be processed
 (that option being either the Short-Uri-Path option or the conflicting option).

-The Short-Uri-Path option SHOULD NOT be used in combination with the the Proxy-Uri option or the Proxy-CRI option (of {{?ietf-core-href}}), but since a proxy unaware of this option might compose other Uri-\* options into or decompose them out of the Proxy-CIR-like options, it is can occur together with them, provided those options' path is empty.
+The Short-Uri-Path option SHOULD NOT be used in combination with the the Proxy-Uri option or the Proxy-CRI option (of {{?I-D.ietf-core-href}}), but since a proxy unaware of this option might compose other Uri-\* options into or decompose them out of the Proxy-CIR-like options, it is can occur together with them, provided those options' path is empty.
 In this case, the Short-Uri-Path splices into the URI expressed in the other option.